TheoLeeCJ/llama4-computer-use/README.md

 ## 🤑 Affordable
 - Llama 4 Maverick can be used for $0.2/million input tokens and $0.6/million output tokens on DeepInfra (as of 7th April 2025)
   - ... or even self-hosted!
+- for better capabilities, **vision reasoning models** like OpenAI o4-mini can be used at $0.275 / million input tokens (with caching, which computer use can leverage)
 - UI-TARS can be run locally
 - it may not have the performance of other computer use agents, but it sure is quite affordable
+- opens up computer use to cheaper, smaller models

 ---